How to Disable IPv6 in Windows 10 (3 Methods)

 See the result below – Enabled now displays False.

-Disable IPv6 in Windows 10 with Netsh Command
+Option 3: Disable IPv6 with the Netsh Command

 You can also use the netsh command line to disable IPv6.
 Here are the steps: